Are you here to find some magnificent, marvelous, and magical letter M worksheets for your kindergarten students?

 At this age, I always think a coloring page is such a fun way to introduce new concepts.

-Introduce letter M sounds by going through all the pictures on the sheet: mug, mouse, mushroom, mermaid, microphone, monkey, mop, milkshake, and money.
+Introduce letter M sounds by going through all the pictures on the sheet: mouse, mop, music, moon, mittens, monkey, mail, monster, map, and money.

 Really emphasize that initial sound as you say the words.
 You will want the child to clearly know it, especially before you introduce the very similar letter N sound.